damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. If you want to move a meeting just move the calendar appointment instead of reaching out via other channels, note the change at the top of the description.
 1. Please click 'Guests can modify event' so people can update the time in the calendar instead of having to reach out via other channels.
 You can install [the Google-Calendar-Guests-Can-Modify-Event-By-Default plugin in Chrome](https://github.com/robin-drexler/Google-Calendar-Guests-Can-Modify-Event-By-Default) to do this automatically.
 1. If you want to schedule a meeting with a person not on the team please use [Calendly](#calendly).

+### Video calls<a name="video-calls"></a>

+1. For smaller meetings we use Google Hangouts, for larger meetings we prefer Bluejeans (Google Hangouts technical limit is 15 for scheduled meetings).
+1. For meetings that are scheduled via calendar there is automatically a Google Hangout URL added, this is the meeting place.
+Having a url in advance is much more reliable than trying to call via hangouts as the meeting start.
+1. Use a headset with a microphone, [Apple Earpods](http://www.apple.com/shop/product/MD827LL/A/apple-earpods-with-remote-and-mic) are great.
+Do not use computer speakers, they cause an echo.
+Do not use your computer microphone, it accentuates background noise.
+If you want to use your [Bose headphones](https://www.bose.com/en_us/products/headphones/over_ear_headphones/quietcomfort-25-acoustic-noise-cancelling-headphones-apple-devices.html#v=qc25_black) that is fine but please ensure the microphone is active.
+1. Consider using a utility to easily mute/unmute yourself, see [Shush](#shush) in the tools section.
+1. In video calls everyone should own camera and headset, even when they are in the same room.
+This helps to see the person that is talking clearly on the camera and their name in the list.
+It also allows people to easily talk and mute themselves.
+And using a headset prevents an echoing.
+You wouldn't share an office seat together, don't share your virtual seat at the table.

 ### User Communication Guidelines<a name="user-communication"></a>